EGO4D-Consortium/evalai-demonstrator-proficiency/README.md

 2. For the your repo, go to Settings, select "Secrets" from the sidebar, click on "Actions", create a "New Repository Secret".
 Make a token with name "AUTH_TOKEN", and copy your github personal access token into the text box.
 3. Now go to `github/host_config.json` in your repo, and update the 3 values in there:
    - `evalai_user_auth_token` - Go to [profile page](https://eval.ai/web/profile) after logging in and click on `Get your Auth Token` to copy your auth token.
    - `host_team_pk` - This should be "1744" -- which is the team ID for "Ego4D" team.
 You should be able to see it on [host team page](https://eval.ai/web/challenge-host-teams) if you have been added.
 If not, contact admins to add you.
+You would also be added to the "Ego4D" participant team, as that will be used for making basline submissions to the challenge.
    - `evalai_host_url` - Set to https://eval.ai